How to charge an electric car: everything you need to know

 Always check that you set a top charging limit.
 80% is a good rule of thumb, although some manufacturers recommend 90%.
 Your EV will then automatically stop charging, and there’s no need to unplug.

 Workin’ 9 to 5 isn’t so bad if you can charge your car for free while you’re in the office, right?
-As it’s probably the place you spend most of your time – unless you’re working from home in these Covid times (sorry to remind you!).
-The office is a pretty convenient place to plug in, and many companies are now offering free charging stations to staff as an incentive, and as a perk to visitors.
+As it’s probably a place you spend a lot of your time, the office is a pretty convenient place to plug in.
+Many companies are now even offering free charging stations to staff as an incentive, and as a perk to visitors.

-Remember those universal ‘type 2’ cables we mentioned earlier, which can be used with your home charger?
+When it comes to how to charge an electric car at work, it’s much the same as how to charge a car battery at home.
+Remember those universal “Type 2” cables we mentioned earlier, which can be used with your home charger?
 They can also be used at most workplaces, so don’t forget to pop it in your boot when you leave the house.

 Company car drivers can make significant savings by choosing electric – such as: